ammdias/finctrl/MANUAL.md

 a bank account, a savings account, the credit card account, etc.), each with its own *currency*.
 All operations on the accounts are entered as *transactions*, each of which may be composed of several *parcels*.
-This way, a supermarket bill may be split on its items, so that the user may have a more fine control over his or hers expenses.
+This way, a supermarket bill may be split on its items, so that the user may have a more fine control over one's expenses.
 Each parcel may also be tagged with several tags, allowing the listing of the spendings (or earnings) by category.

 The data is stored in standard [SQLite](https://sqlite.org) files (database